Navient Cancels $1.7 Billion in Student Loan Debt

 “The company’s decision to resolve these matters, which were based on unfounded claims, allows us to avoid the additional burden, expense, time and distraction to prevail in court,” declared Mark Heleen, one of Navient’s legal officers (WSJ).

-Navient gave private loans to students with poor credit, many of whom attended institutions with questionable standards.
+Navient gave private loans to students with poor credit, many attending institutions with questionable standards.
 A large number were for-profit schools, who have repeatedly come under fire for promises made to potential military students.
 For-profit institutions must make at least 10% of their income from non-federal sources in order to accept VA education payments, which can lead them to take desperate measures.

-Navient recently announced its exit from servicing student loans.
-The company used to be part of Sallie Mae, but it split off in 2014.
-A majority of the loans being cancelled are ones issued before the company left Sallie Mae.
+Navient announced its exit from servicing student loans.
+The company was part of Sallie Mae, but it split off in 2014.
+A majority of the loans being cancelled were issued before the company left Sallie Mae.

 RELATED: Debating the 90/10 Rule